athxrva07/Currency-Converter/README.md

 - Currency selection: Users can select the currencies they want to convert from and to using dropdown menus.

-- Conversion results: After entering the amount in rupees and selecting the desired currencies, the application displays the converted amount.
+- Conversion results: After entering the amount in rupees and selecting the desired currencies, converted amount is displayed.

 ## API Usage